LR Vicenza: 2018: Bankruptcy and re-foundation

 In the 2021–2022 season, Vicenza found themselves at the back of the table, the season showed disagreements between the fan groups and the club, with the supporters expressing their disappointment for the lack of results and the absence of dialogue, while the management repeatedly retaliated harshly to them, pointing out the considerable investments made.
 Vicenza managed to avert direct relegation only on the last day of the regular season, but the descent to Serie C was finally sanctioned by a play-out loss against Cosenza.

 The following season in Serie C the team performed below expectations, suffering many defeats that finally deprived them of the chance to fight for direct promotion; at the same time, however, on 12 April Vicenza won the 50th edition of the Coppa Italia Serie C against Juventus Next Gen.

 The 2023/2024 season opened with new Coach Aimo Diana at the helm of the red and white team; after a first half of the season which was extremely below expectations, the exit from the Coppa Italia of Serie C against Rimini and a fan base in full protest, the arrival of Coach Stefano Vecchi on the bench changed things, with a record 23 consecutive useful results.
 The streak was interrupted by the defeat in the play-off final against Carrarese missing a Serie B promotion yet again.
+The following season, Vicenza was neck-and-neck with Calcio Padova in the race for the top spot in the league, ultimately finishing second and failing to progress beyond the play-off semi-finals.The 2025–2026 season saw the arrival of Fabio Gallo as head coach, who led the team to mathematically secure promotion to Serie B with six matches remaining, finishing 22 points ahead of the second-placed team.

-Colors and symbols
+Colours and symbols

 Since 1902, Vicenza's club colours have been white and red, the same colours of the city's emblem.
 The uniform used by the team in its home matches has traditionally consisted of a red and white jersey, combined with white shorts and socks, the latter with red tips.

 Over the course of the club's history, the Vicenza uniform has undergone various changes.
 Initially, it was basically a shirt with very narrow lines, combined with red socks.
 Between the 1920s and 1930s, in addition to the aforementioned shirt, white shirts with a red horizontal band in the centre of the chest, or conversely red with a white central band, were also in use, together with red shorts; the central band would be eliminated in the following decade, leaving the uniform completely white.
 After the World War II, the Vicenza team often sported a wider palette than at the beginning of the 20th century.